Posts

 Fundamentals

-Every decision made for this site isn’t just based on the personas above, but also on these fundamentals:
+Every decision made for this site is weighted on both the personas above and these fundamentals:

 1. Design like print: Print design has a long and rich history, with centuries of systematic improvements, subtle enhancements, and steady refinements that have defined what works and constructed a solid foundation for how type should be set and presented.
 However, I feel like much of this gained knowledge has failed to migrate to the web.